MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-update-history.md

 ## Introduction

-This page includes technical details of updates released for Surface Hub 3 running Microsoft Teams Rooms on Windows.
+This page provides a detailed history of firmware and driver updates released for Surface Hub 3 running Microsoft Teams Rooms on Windows.
+These updates are designed to enhance security, improve performance, and ensure compliance with regulatory requirements.

-Most Windows updates focus on performance and security improvements.
-Updates are cumulative, so installing the latest available Windows update ensures that you also benefit from improvements in any previous updates.
-Microsoft Store apps are also updated automatically in the background.
-Details about app updates are provided on a per-app basis.
+All updates are cumulative, meaning installing the latest update will include all improvements from previous releases.

 > [!TIP]
-> This page is refreshed as new updates are released.
-Please refer to the [Surface Hub Important Information](https://support.microsoft.com/products/surface-devices/surface-hub) page for related topics on current and past releases that may require your attention.
+> This page is updated regularly as new firmware and driver updates become available.
+For related topics and additional device information, see the [Surface Hub Important Information](https://support.microsoft.com/products/surface-devices/surface-hub) page.

 ## Surface Hub 3 running Microsoft Teams Rooms